dungeons-of-moria/umoria/docs/manual.md

 Other commands that require a direction will prompt for it.

 Moving the character one step at a time can be time consuming and boring, so a faster method has been supplied.
-For the original VMS-style command set, by using the Run command `.`, the character may move in a direction until something interesting happens.
+For the original keypad based command set, by using the Run command `.`, the character may move in a direction until something interesting happens.
 For instance, by pressing the period key `.` followed by the direction 8, the character would continue to move up the screen, only coming to a stop after at least one condition is satisfied.
-For the rogue-like command set, typing a shifted directional letter will move the character in that direction until something interesting happens.
+For the roguelike command set, typing a shifted directional letter will move the character in that direction until something interesting happens.
 The stopping conditions are described more completely in the run command description below.